Jiah Khan: Career

-In 2010, Khan had almost completed the shooting of the dance film Chance Pe Dance opposite Shahid Kapoor when the director Ken Ghosh asked her to leave the film and was replaced by Genelia D'Souza.
+In 2010, Khan had almost completed the shooting of the dance film Chance Pe Dance opposite Shahid Kapoor when the director Ken Ghosh asked her to leave the film, and she was replaced by Genelia D'Souza.
 The director said that she got over-friendly with Kapoor and was not doing her job well.
 However, after the release of the film, Khan said that she was asked to leave because the director had a bad eye on her.
-While Kapoor said that he got to know about the replacement when D'Souza came on the set for shooting.
-Kapoor further said that he has no hand in the replacement of Khan.
+Kapoor said that he had no hand in the replacement of Khan, and got to know about the replacement when D'Souza came on the set for shooting.
 However, the film was a box office flop and Khan said that she was happy for leaving the film.
-That same year, Khan made her last film appearance in a supporting role as Devika K. Samtani, the ex-wife of Akshay Kumar's character, in Sajid Khan's Housefull with an ensemble cast including Arjun Rampal, Riteish Deshmukh, Deepika Padukone and Lara Dutta.
+That same year, she made her last film appearance in a supporting role as Devika K. Samtani, the ex-wife of Akshay Kumar's character, in Sajid Khan's Housefull with an ensemble cast including Arjun Rampal, Riteish Deshmukh, Deepika Padukone and Lara Dutta.
 Upon release, Housefull received negative reviews, though her performance was better received.
 Commercially the film did very well and became the highest grossing Bollywood film of the year.
 Khan had signed a few movies including Udhas Singh's Aap Ka Saaya, in which she was supposed to play Ranbir Kapoor's wife.
-Unfortunately, this film couldn't be completed.
+Unfortunately, this film could not be completed.